-28 Tailoring decisions can be based on the timing and applicability of selected controls under certain conditions.
-That is, security and privacy controls may not apply in every situation, or the parameter values for assignment statements may change under certain circumstances.
+&lt;sup>27 Tailoring decisions can be based on the timing and applicability of selected controls under certain conditions.
+That is, security and privacy controls may not apply in every situation, or the parameter values for assignment operations may change under certain circumstances.
 Federal agencies conduct baseline tailoring activities in accordance with OMB policy.
 In certain situations, OMB may prohibit agencies from tailoring specific security or privacy controls.
+[SP 800-18] provides guidance on developing system security plans.
+Guidance on developing privacy and supply chain risk management plans is forthcoming.

-Tailoring decisions, including the risk-based justification for the decisions, are documented in the system security and privacy plans for organizational systems.
-29 Every control from the selected control baseline is accounted for by the organization.
-If certain controls are tailored out, the rationale is recorded in the system security and privacy plans and subsequently approved by the responsible officials within the organization as part of the approval process for the plans.
+approved by the responsible officials within the organization as part of the approval process for the plans.
 Documenting risk management decisions during the baseline tailoring process is imperative for organizational officials to have the necessary information to make credible, risk-based decisions regarding security and privacy and to do so in a manner that fully supports transparency, traceability, and accountability.